 Fixing A Broken Tooth

 Choosing the right treatment for a tooth that’s broken is contingent upon how much of the tooth broke off.
-The most common cases are not considered an emergency because only a small portion of the tooth is gone and the tooth can be repaired with dental bonding.
-This is a relatively simple process that involves restoring the shape of your tooth with material that’s tooth-colored.
+The most common causes are not considered an emergency because only a small portion of the tooth is gone and the tooth can be repaired with dental bonding.
+This is a relatively simple process that involves restoring the shape of your tooth with a material that’s tooth-colored.
 Dental bonding is a common procedure that takes very little time.
-Part of the reason why dental bonding is so popular is because the bonding material matches the color of your teeth and usually looks wonderful.
+Part of the reason why dental bonding is so popular is that the bonding material matches the color of your teeth and usually looks wonderful.
 Another option for when a relatively small piece of your tooth is broken is porcelain veneers.
 Porcelain veneers cover the front surface of the tooth in its entirety

 If a larger part of your tooth was broken and the tooth’s pulp is exposed, there’s a good chance that you will need a root canal and a crown.
 While the idea of a root canal can seem scary, it’s a routine procedure that only requires local anesthesia.
-If the break is large, but does not expose the pulp of your tooth, then a veneer or crown is likely the best solution.
+If the break is large but does not expose the pulp of your tooth, then a veneer or crown is likely the best solution.
 The process is a little bit more involved because you’ll have to wear a temporary veneer or crown until the permanent restoration is prepared, which usually happens within the next day or two.

 Fixing A Cracked Tooth

 A cracked tooth, also referred to as a fractured tooth, can cause a lot of pain, but sometimes you just feel discomfort that comes and goes.
-Even though the pain will likely drive you to a dentist, the reason why it’s so important to get the problem taken care of right away is because a crack can lead to an infection, which will exacerbate the problem and create other issues.
+Even though the pain will likely drive you to a dentist, the reason why it’s so important to get the problem taken care of right away is that a crack can lead to an infection, which will exacerbate the problem and create other issues.

 The severity of the crack will determine what kind of treatment is best.
 For instance, a crack that exposes the pulp of your tooth will probably require a root canal and a crown, similar to a broken tooth.
-However, if the pulp of your tooth is not exposed, then there’s a chance that your tooth can be fixed with filling material that’s tooth-colored, a crown or a veneer.
+However, if the pulp of your tooth is not exposed, then there’s a chance that your tooth can be fixed with filling material that’s tooth-colored, a crown, or a veneer.
 In the event that the crack is beneath your gum line or your tooth has fractured into pieces, then there’s a good chance that it will have to be removed and replaced.
-When this happens, most people what to find a solution right way.
+When this happens, most people want to find a solution right away.
 Fortunately, you can usually receive a dental implant on the same day that your tooth is extracted.